 The leading pharmaceutical companies contribute the major part of the revenues.

 The momentum has shifted considerably.
 This momentum shift has given China the light for multinational health care companies.
 Years after the reform, the leading pharmaceutical companies contribute a major part of the revenues.

 Healthy China 2030 – Great opportunity for foreign brands

 In 2017, the country made the blueprint “Healthy China 2030”, pledging to build a healthy China in the next 15 years.
 By 2030, the size of the healthcare market is expected to reach $2.3 trillion.

 Overall, China’s healthcare sector has big potential for 2020 and beyond.
 On the one hand, the government is supporting the growth of the industry by encouraging investment and innovation.

 On the other hand, with the rising affluence, Chinese people pay more and more attention to their health.
-Imported food supplements, vitamins, wellness health products are perceived as reliable, expert and efficient.
-Therefore, in 2020 and beyond, in China exists the great opportunity for foreign brands.
+Imported food supplements, vitamins, wellness health products are perceived as reliable, expert, and efficient.
+Therefore, in 2020 and beyond, in China exists a great opportunity for foreign brands.